MIGG-NTU/academic/content/authors/xiachunlu/_index.md

 - Alumni
 ---

-Dongdong Wang visited MIG between 2019 September and 2020 September.
+Xiachun Lu visited MIG as a master student between 2019 Jan. and 2019 Nov.
-During that period, he worked on seismic inversion of P and PmP arrival times.
+She comes from School of Mathematics and Statistics, Ningxia University.